maxemil/PhyloMagnet/README.md

 ### 17-04-28
 * [ ] Refine interface to be able to use own fastq files
-* Put third-party binary paths in a config file
+* Put third-party binary paths in the params